Ukrainian defenders dig in as Russia boosts firepower

 Until now, Russia has had no central war commander on the ground.

-The new battlefield leadership comes as the Russian military prepares for what is expected to be a large, focused push to expand control in Ukraine's east.
-Russia-backed separatists have fought Ukrainian forces in the eastern Donbas region since 2014 and declared some territory there as independent.
+Dvornikov, 60, takes over as Russian military prepares to focus on expanding control in Ukraine's east.
+Russia-backed separatists have fought Ukrainian forces in the eastern Donbas region since 2014 and declared some territory there independent.

-Dvornikov, 60, gained prominence as head of the Russian forces deployed to Syria in 2015 to shore up President Bashar Assad’s government during the country's devastating civil war.
-U.S. officials say he has a record of brutality against civilians in Syria and other war theaters.
+He gained prominence as head of Russian forces deployed to Syria in 2015 to back President Bashar Assad’s government during the country's devastating civil war.
+U.S. officials say he has a record of brutality against civilians in Syria and elsewhere.

 Russian authorities do not generally confirm such appointments and have said nothing about a new role for Dvornikov, who received the Hero of Russia medal, one of the country’s highest awards, from President Vladimir Putin in 2016.

-U.S. national security adviser Jake Sullivan, speaking Sunday on CNN's “State of the Union," played down the significance of the appointment.
+U.S. national security adviser Jake Sullivan, speaking Sunday on CNN's “State of the Union," played down the appointment's significance.

 “What we have learned in the first several weeks of this war is that Ukraine will never be subjected to Russia,” Sullivan said.
 “It doesn’t matter which general President Putin tries to appoint.”

-Western military analysts say Russia's assault has increasingly focused on a sickle-shaped arc of eastern Ukraine — from Kharkiv, Ukraine’s second-largest city, in the north to Kherson in the south.
+Western military analysts say Russia's assault increasingly is focusing on a sickle-shaped arc of eastern Ukraine — from Kharkiv, Ukraine’s second-largest city, in the north to Kherson in the south.

-The narrower effort could help Russia's problem, earlier in the war, of spreading its offensive too widely over too great a geographic area.
+That could counter Russia's earlier problem of spreading its offensive too widely over too broad a geographic area.

 “Just looking at it on a map, you can see that they will be able to bring to bear a lot more power in a lot more concentrated fashion,” by focusing mainly on eastern Ukraine, Pentagon spokesman John Kirby said Friday.